-Hard water is one of the most common complaints homeowners have about their water quality.
-But what is hard water, and how do you test for it?
+Hardness is one of the most common complaints homeowners have about their water quality.
 Hard water typically contains relatively high levels of magnesium and calcium, along with other natural minerals and metals.
-Hard water is not a health concern, but it can lead to excessive scale buildup in water pipes, boilers, hot-water heating systems and other equipment that uses water.
-An even bigger nuisance to most homeowners is the fact the hard... water does not clean laundry or dishes as well as soft water, and it requires more soap or shampoo to create suds.
+Hard water is not a health concern, but it can lead to excessive scale buildup in water pipes, boilers, hot-water heating systems, and other equipment that uses water.
+An even bigger nuisance to most homeowners is the fact the hard water does not clean laundry or dishes as well as soft water, and it requires more soap or shampoo to create suds.

 Find a clean glass or plastic bottle with a tight-fitting cap.
 Fill the bottle 1/3 full with water straight from the faucet (should be about 8 to 10 ounces).

-If your house is on city or municipal water supply, you can call the water utility and ask for their latest water quality report.
+If your house is on the city or municipal water supply, you can call the water utility and ask for their latest water quality report.
 Many utilities also post reports online.
-These reports can be very technical, and they don't necessarily reflect the water quality directly at your tap because the water is tested as it leaves the treatment facility.
-But they can provide an idea of the water hardness in your area (water hardness is a naturally occurring condition and varies by region and by... individual source).
+These reports can be very technical, and they don't necessarily reflect the water quality directly at your tap because the water is tested as it leaves the treatment facility, and water can pick up minerals from the piping en route to your house.
+However, water quality reports can provide an idea of the water hardness in your area.

 Water hardness is commonly reported in milligrams per liter (mg/L) as calcium carbonate.
 Note the value of calcium carbonate in the report and compare it to the following scale used by the U.S. Geological Survey: